|Jet in Carina WFC3 IR [Courtesy NASA]

 Some of the difficulties with creationist probability arguments can be illustrated by considering snowflakes.
 Bentley and Humphrey's book Snow Crystals includes over 2000 high-resolution black-and-white photos of real snowflakes, each with intricate yet highly regular patterns that are almost perfectly six-way symmetric [Bentley1962].
 A good online source with numerous high-resolution photographs has been compiled by Kenneth Libbrecht [Libbrecht2012].
 Four of Bentley's photos are shown below.
 By employing a reckoning based on six-way symmetry, one can calculate the chances that one of these structures can form "at random" as roughly one part in 102500.
 This probability figure is even more extreme (far more extreme, in fact) than those that have appeared in the creationist-intelligent design literature.
 So is this proof that each individual snowflake has been designed by a supernatural intelligent entity?
 Obviously not.

 The fallacy here, once again, is presuming an all-at-once random assembly of molecules.
 Instead, snowflakes, like biological organisms, are formed as the product of a long series of steps acting under well-known physical laws, and the outcomes of such processes very sensitively depend on the starting conditions and numerous environmental parameters.
-It is thus folly to presume that one can correctly reckon the chances of a given outcome by means of superficial probability calculations [Bailey2000].
+It is thus folly to presume that one can correctly reckon the chances of a given outcome by means of superficial probability calculations that ignore the processes by which they formed [Bailey2000].

 Virus/E. coli experiment